Providing Proof of Income for a Mortgage

 How to prove income for a mortgage

-There’s various documentation lenders will accept as part of a mortgage application that proves how much you earn.
-For those who are employees, this is relatively straightforward but for those who are self-employed, have multiple income streams or are new to their current position, it may require submitting extra proof.
+Lenders will accept various documentation proving how much you earn as part of a mortgage application.
+For employees, this is relatively straightforward, but for those who are self-employed, have multiple income streams, or are new to their current position, it may require submitting extra proof.

-If you’re unsure of what paperwork you should submit, a broker would be able to assess your situation and advise accordingly but as a starting point see the below.
+If you’re unsure of what paperwork you should submit, a broker can assess your situation and advise accordingly, but as a starting point, see the below.

 Proof of income for an employee:

-If you work as a PAYE employee, lenders verify income by asking for:
+If you work as a PAYE employee, lenders verify income by asking for the following:

 In some cases, as well as payslips, a lender might require:

-- Employment contract: If you are a contractor or can’t produce 3 months’ payslips perhaps because you’re in a new job, you could be asked for this.
+• Employment contract: If you are a contractor or can’t produce three months’ payslips, perhaps because you’re starting a new job, you could be asked for this.

 What else counts as income for a mortgage?

 Outside of a salary, it’s not unusual for people to have other forms of income.
-Depending on what type of income it is and the lender’s own criteria, it may or may not be counted as part of your income.
-Even if it is, it could be that only a percentage of it is attributed to the final income amount.
-The below table outlines possible supplemental income and the proof that would be needed.
+Depending on the type of income and the lender’s criteria, it may or may not be counted as part of your income.
+Even if it is, it could be that only a percentage is attributed to the final income amount.
+The table below outlines possible supplemental income and the needed proof.

 Can you include dividends for income purposes?

-Yes, if you’re a company director of a limited company there are certain lenders who will include both your basic salary and any dividends paid for the purposes of calculating how much you can borrow.
+Yes, if you’re a company director of a limited company, certain lenders will consider both your basic salary and any dividends paid when calculating your borrowing limit.

 Some lenders will ask for at least 2-3 years of certified accounts as evidence and expect a director’s share of their business to be in excess of 20%-25%.

-A broker would be able to share which lenders would accept the various types of supplemental income and what their eligibility criteria would be.
+A broker would be able to share which lenders would accept the various types of supplemental income and their eligibility criteria.

 How a mortgage broker can help with your proof of income

-With expert knowledge on exactly what counts as proof of income for a mortgage in the UK, a broker will instantly make the application process a lot less stressful for you.
-They can:
+With expert knowledge of exactly what counts as proof of income for a mortgage in the UK, a broker will instantly make the application process much less stressful.

-- Consult on whether any of your supplemental income could count towards your affordability assessment.
+• Consult whether your supplemental income could count towards your affordability assessment.

-- Share which lenders are more lenient when it comes to proof of earnings for a mortgage and which might be best depending on whether you’re employed or self-employed.
+• Share which lenders are more lenient regarding proof of earnings for a mortgage and which might be best depending on whether you’re employed or self-employed.

 We're so confident in our service, we guarantee it.